 Julie Gargano: Thanks, Arsalan.
 I’m really excited today to attend this webinar.
 We have a very high calibre panel participating and I’m sure we’ll have a really informative and dynamic discussion.
 I’ve also reviewed the list of participants attending the webinar, and very pleased to see many new names as well as a number of familiar names and people with whom we’ve worked with before.

 I firstly wanted to kick off the webinar and just provide a brief introduction to Novotech and the Asia-Pacific region in the context of oncology clinical trials.
-Novotech is a full service CRO and it was established in Australia in 1996 with local operational teams and offices in Australia – where we’re headquartered – New Zealand, South Korea, China, Hong Kong, Taipei, Philippines, Singapore, Malaysia, Thailand and India.
+Novotech is a full service CRO with local operational teams and offices in Australia, New Zealand, South Korea, China, Hong Kong, Taipei, Philippines, Singapore, Malaysia, Thailand and India.

 Novotech has come a very long way from when I joined in 2001, where there were only five members of staff.
 I’m very proud to have seen Novotech grow and mature into a best in class biotech focused CRO, which now employs more than 700 permanent staff across the Asia-Pacific region.
 Our successful model has always been to have highly experienced local, regulatory and clinical teams on the ground in each country.
 Having this local expertise ensures our study sponsors are able to navigate the region in terms of understanding local country requirements, languages and cultural nuances.
 We take pride with our site and KOL relationships that we’ve established across the region.